Bad Faith: The Way of the Cross in Our Time

 Opening Reflections

-People shared where they were emotionally after witnessing the systematic organization and reach of Christian nationalism documented in the film.
-The responses were raw and honest:
+After witnessing the systematic organization and reach of Christian nationalism documented in the film, the responses were raw and honest:

-Many shared that while they expected the film to be difficult to watch, experiencing it together with our community made all the difference in processing the emotions it brought up.
+Many shared that while they expected the film to be difficult to watch, experiencing it together in community made all the difference in processing the hard emotions it brought up.

 Several reflected on the heartbreak of witnessing the organization and implementation of Christian nationalist goals, with many noting the shift from fearing what could happen to seeing it actively unfolding in real time.